-- Gathering bathing supplies.
-Have large towels (that you can completely wrap around the person for privacy and warmth), shampoo and soap ready before you tell the person that it's time to bathe.
+- Gather bathing supplies.
+Have large towels (that you can completely wrap around the person for privacy and warmth), shampoo, soap and a bath stool/bench ready before you tell the person that it's time to bathe.

-- Making the room comfortable.
+- Make the room comfortable.
 Pad the shower seat and other cold or uncomfortable surfaces with towels.
 Check that the room temperature is pleasant.

-- Placing soap, shampoo and other supplies within reach.
+- Place soap, shampoo and other supplies within reach.
 Try using hotel-sized plastic containers of shampoo, and have a washcloth ready to cover the person's eyes to prevent stinging.

 Making the bathroom safe